TRANSLATE

 Board & Staff

-As of December 2023, the Board makeup is 20.8% BIPOC members, down from 27% in 2021, but up from 18% in 2020.
-The Board is 45% female members, up from 40% in 2021 and 32% in 2020.
-When the Board considers future members, the Governance Committee which interviews and recommends new candidates, will take furthering diversity and achieving gender parity as a priority consideration.
+As of January 2026, the Board makeup was 21.7% BIPOC members.
+It was 20.8% in 2024, 27% in 2021, and 18% in 2020.
+The Board is 43.4%female members.
+It was 45% in 2024, 40% in 2021, and 32% in 2020.
+When the Board considers future members, the Governance Committee which interviews and recommends new candidates, will take diversity and gender parity as a priority consideration.

 While MVYRADIO has always followed proper EEO guidelines, the applicant pool for past positions has not been sufficiently diverse and our hiring has not been sufficiently diverse.
 The workgroup has submitted recommended guidelines to the Committee on how to further outreach to receive more diverse applicants for open positions.